unipiemonteorientale/moodle-quiz_concorsi/README.md

 Requirements
 ------------

-This plugin requires Moodle 4.0.
+This plugin requires Moodle 4 and above.
+It also require the Theme Concorsi.

 Installation
 ------------